 Menstrual cycle disorders: irregular periods, explanations and solutions

 Is your menstrual cycle full of surprises?
-No matter how much you track or what your period app says, your period shows up out of nowhere?
-Or maybe your cycles are all over the place—sometimes super long, then short, with a light flow then suddenly really heavy?
-In short, it’s total chaos!
-This means you have irregular periods or irregular menstrual cycles.
+Despite your calculations or what your period tracking app says, do your periods suddenly show up when you weren’t expecting them at all?
+Or are your cycles wildly different and unbalanced – very long then short, with a light flow then very heavy?
+In short, total chaos!
+You’re dealing with irregular periods or an irregular menstrual cycle.

-With unpredictable periods, it’s tough to plan.
-You always need to have emergency period underwear on hand, and it’s also harder to get pregnant if you’re trying!
-Disordered female cycles can lead to several important issues in a woman’s life.
+With these atypical periods, it’s hard to stay organized.
+You always have to carry an emergency pair of period panties (just in case), and for those who want to get pregnant, it’s also more complicated!
+Disordered female cycles can cause several major issues in a woman’s life.

-So today, Louloucup is here to give you some explanations and possible reasons for irregular periods, menstrual cycle disorders, as well as some tips and solutions to help address the problem.
+So today, Louloucup is giving you a few explanations and possible reasons for irregular periods and menstrual cycle disorders, as well as some potential leads and solutions to help fix the problem.

-Let’s define exactly what irregular periods mean, and talk about the reasons (birth control, stress, infections, etc.)
+We’ll start by defining exactly what irregular periods are, then talk about the reasons behind them (birth control, stress, infections, etc.).

-🌻 First of all, what do we mean by irregular periods?
+🌻 First of all, what exactly do we mean by irregular periods?

-The term "irregular periods" covers a lot of different situations.
-Here’s a definition:
+The term “irregular periods” covers a huge range of situations.
+So let’s start with a definition:

-Periods are considered irregular when they come at unexpected times—earlier or later than your usual schedule.
-You may notice several days’ delay or several days early compared to what you expected.
-The first day of your period is therefore a surprise that you discover when you go to the bathroom.
-It’s neither convenient nor pleasant.
+Periods are considered irregular when they arrive at an unexpected time, earlier or later than your usual rhythm.
+You notice several days’ delay or several days’ advance compared with what you expected.
+The first day of your period is therefore a surprise you discover when you go to the bathroom.
+It’s neither practical nor pleasant.
 It can cause stress and catch you off guard.
-You might stain your underwear.
+Your underwear may get stained.
 It’s uncomfortable.

-You have irregular periods if your periods don’t last about the same length from one cycle to the next.
-For example, your period might last 5 days one cycle, only 2 days the next, then 7 days the cycle after that, and so on.
-As a reminder, regular periods usually last between 3 and 6 days.
+Your periods are irregular if they don’t last roughly the same length of time from one cycle to the next.
+For example, your bleeding might last 5 days, then only 2 days the next cycle, then 7 days the following one, etc. As a reminder, regular periods usually last between 3 and 6 days.

 The same goes for the intensity of your menstrual flow and bleeding.
-Your period is considered irregular if you notice light bleeding (oligomenorrhea) followed by especially heavy bleeding the next cycle (menorrhagia).
+Periods are irregular if you notice light bleeding (oligomenorrhea) followed by particularly heavy bleeding in the next cycle (menorrhagia).

-The main thing to remember is that we talk about irregularity when your periods are not the same from one cycle to the next (volume, intensity, duration, frequency, etc.).
+What you really need to remember is that we talk about irregularity when your periods don’t look the same from one cycle to the next (volume, intensity, duration, frequency, etc.).

 🌻 What can cause irregular periods?

-It’s important to know your menstrual cycle, your body, and to pay attention to the signs.
-A regular and well-functioning cycle is a sign of good health.
-On the other hand, if you notice several abnormalities or irregularities, you might want to ask yourself some questions—but don’t worry too much.
-Many very different factors can affect your period, its timing, intensity, or frequency.
+It’s important to understand your menstrual cycle, your body and its signals.
+A regular, well-regulated cycle is a sign of a healthy body.
+On the other hand, if you notice several abnormalities or irregularities, you’re right to ask questions—without panicking.
+Many very different causes can affect your period, its timing, intensity or frequency.

 Contraception

 Contraception is one of the main reasons.
-Hormonal contraception disrupts your cycle by stopping ovulation.
-The pill, hormonal IUD, or subcutaneous implant can change your periods.
-This may suit some women who prefer not to have periods.
+Hormonal contraception disrupts your cycle by preventing ovulation.
+The pill, the hormonal IUD or the subcutaneous implant all alter your periods.
+This may suit some women who prefer not to have them.
 Others prefer to keep having them for reassurance.

 Stress

-A significant psychological event, an emotional shock, major stress, or even intense fatigue can affect your period.
-Jet lag, depression, exam stress, grief, trauma from an accident, or high-level athletic activity can all disrupt your cycle or even cause you to miss your period (amenorrhea).
+A major psychological event, emotional shock, significant stress or extreme fatigue can all affect your period.
+Jet lag, depression, exam stress, a bereavement, trauma after an accident or even high‑level sports can, unsurprisingly, disrupt your cycles or stop your period altogether (amenorrhoea).

 A dietary issue

-Significant weight loss (thinness) or gain (overweight), obesity, anorexia, or eating disorders (bulimia) can disrupt a woman's menstrual cycle.
+Significant weight loss (underweight) or gain (overweight), obesity, anorexia and eating disorders (bulimia) all disrupt a woman’s menstrual cycle.

 Postpartum

-After giving birth, postpartum bleeding (the return of your period) can take time to regulate.
-Irregular periods are normal and nothing to worry about.
-It takes several cycles for things to get back to normal.
-The postpartum period usually starts about two months after giving birth if you’re not breastfeeding.
-If you are breastfeeding, the return of your period is delayed as long as you nurse.
-Prolactin (the hormone released during breastfeeding) delays ovulation and therefore your period.
+After giving birth, your periods (known as the return of menstruation) can take some time to settle down.
+Irregular periods may occur without being a cause for concern.
+It can take several cycles for everything to get back to normal.
+The return of your period usually happens about 2 months after birth if the new mother is not breastfeeding.
+If you are breastfeeding, however, your periods are delayed for the duration of breastfeeding.
+Prolactin (the hormone produced during nursing) delays ovulation and therefore your periods.

 Puberty

-Irregular periods are often seen during adolescence in the first cycles, and that’s completely normal at puberty.
+Irregular periods are often seen in adolescence during the first cycles; this is completely normal at puberty.

-It’s also normal to experience irregularity after age 45.
-Women in perimenopause shouldn’t worry about this.
-An irregular menstrual cycle is one of the symptoms of menopause.
+It’s also completely normal to notice changes after the age of 45.
+Women going through **perimenopause** should not worry about this.
+An irregular menstrual cycle is one of the symptoms of **menopause**.

 Certain medications and treatments

-Medications can affect your period.
-Intense treatments (like chemotherapy, etc.) as well as certain specific medications can impact your menstrual cycle and make it irregular.
+Certain medications can interfere with your period.
+Heavy treatments (chemotherapy, etc.) as well as other specific drugs can affect your menstrual cycle and make it irregular.

 Certain illnesses

-Certain health conditions can disrupt your period (endometriosis, PCOS—Polycystic Ovary Syndrome, thyroid, pituitary, or hypothalamic dysfunction, as well as polyps, fibroids, or benign tumors).
-Irregular periods can be a symptom and may indicate an underlying issue.
-Once again, we strongly encourage you to see a qualified healthcare professional who can answer your questions, address your concerns, and perform any necessary tests.
+Certain conditions can disrupt your cycle (endometriosis, PCOS – polycystic ovary syndrome, thyroid, pituitary or hypothalamic dysfunction, or polyps, fibroids, benign tumors).
+In these cases, irregular periods can be a symptom and a warning sign about your health.
+Once again, we strongly encourage you to see a competent healthcare professional who can answer your questions, address your concerns and carry out the appropriate tests.

 🌻 Irregular periods: when should you worry?

-As mentioned earlier, you might want to be concerned if you notice other symptoms along with irregular periods: pain, acne, excess hair growth, very heavy bleeding, or bleeding between periods.
+As mentioned earlier, you should be concerned if you notice other symptoms alongside irregular periods: pain, acne, excess hair growth, very heavy bleeding, or bleeding between periods.

-Pay attention to these issues and don’t hesitate to talk to a qualified healthcare professional who can reassure you and/or run further tests to rule out any possible conditions.
-Your primary care doctor, gynecologist, or midwife should be available to answer all your questions.
-When should you see a doctor?
+Pay attention to these issues and don’t hesitate to talk to a qualified healthcare professional who can reassure you and/or carry out more in-depth tests to rule out possible illnesses.
+Your GP, gynecologist or midwife are there to answer all your questions.
+When should you make an appointment?

-When your irregular periods are accompanied by sharp, intense pain that’s hard to handle day-to-day (known as dysmenorrhea).
+When your irregular periods are accompanied by sharp, intense pain that’s hard to cope with day to day (known as dysmenorrhea).

-When you’ve always had a regular cycle and suddenly everything is off—much heavier or lighter, much longer or shorter than before.
+When you’ve always had a regular cycle and suddenly everything goes off track (heavier or on the contrary lighter), much longer or much shorter than before.

-If you experience multiple types of pain at the same time
+If several types of pain occur at the same time

-When you’re dealing with multiple issues: pain during sex, lower back pain, pelvic pain, dysmenorrhea, etc.
+When you’re dealing with several issues at once: pain during sex, lower back pain, pelvic pain, dysmenorrhea, etc.

-🌻 Is it possible to get your period back on track?
+🌻 Is it really possible to get your period back on track?

-So, are there solutions for a regular menstrual cycle?
+So are there solutions for having a regular menstrual cycle?
 Natural treatments?
 Home remedies?
-Or does it always require a doctor’s supervision?
-It’s hard to say.
-First, you need to know the cause of these issues and treat them accordingly.
+Or necessarily a more supervised treatment by a doctor?
+It's hard to say.
+First, you need to know the reasons for these disorders and treat them.

 Review your birth control

-Some estrogen-progestin contraceptives (see our dedicated article Contraception & Periods) that use hormones (estrogen and progesterone) allow you to have your period right on schedule.
+Some combined estrogen–progestin contraceptives (see our dedicated article Contraception & Periods) based on hormones (estrogens and progesterone) allow you to have your period on a precise, predictable day.

-The low-dose or 21-day combined pill + 7 days of placebo pills leads to well-regulated, fixed “periods.”
-These artificial periods are there to reassure women and can even be skipped.
-The same goes for the vaginal ring or contraceptive patch.
-Withdrawal bleeding happens during the fourth week.
-Hormonal treatment can often be a good solution for women with very irregular periods.
+The **low-dose pill** or 21-day combined pill + 7 days of placebo tablets creates regular, predictable “periods.”
+These are artificial bleeds, mainly there to reassure women, and they can even be skipped.
+The same goes for the **vaginal ring** or the **contraceptive patch**. **Withdrawal bleeding** occurs in the fourth week.
+Hormonal treatment is therefore often a good solution for women whose periods are very irregular or problematic.

 Self-care

-Finally, we couldn’t end this article without reminding you of the importance of a good period routine.
-Periods may be irregular, but they should never be uncomfortable with our menstrual underwear and Loulou menstrual cups!
-Get the best hygiene protection to stay dry and confident all period long.
-Don’t wait—shop your bundle of Louloucup period products now!
+To wrap up, we have to stress the importance of a good menstrual routine.
+Your period can be irregular, but it should never be uncomfortable with our **period panties** and **Loulou menstrual cups**!
+Equip yourself with the best period products to enjoy dry, worry-free period days.
+Don’t wait any longer and grab your set of Louloucup menstrual products now!